nbnworg/docs/writing/developmentdocs/css_guidelines.md

 # Development Guidelines for CSS

-The aim of this document is to outline the rules and best practices we follow while writing CSS for the project.
+The aim of this document is to outline the rules and best practices we follow while writing CSS for the development.
 By reviewing this document, you will gain a clear understanding of the key steps to follow during development.

 ## 0. Why we prefer rem instead of px ?